Accepting PhD Students

 Biography

-Samanthi’s research examines the impact of development policy on employment systems, labour, and livelihoods among rural women in South Asia, with a particular emphasis on gender, development and labour in Sri Lanka.
-Key topics explored include export processing zone employment systems, freedom of association, labour organizing, labour migration, and connections between the political economy of households and development policy.
+Samanthi’s research examines the impact of development policy on employment systems, labour, and livelihoods among rural women in South Asia, particularly emphasising gender, labour, and the impact of conflict in Sri Lanka.
+Key topics explored include export processing zone employment systems, agrarian labour, the impact of conflict, freedom of association, labour organizing, labour migration, microfinance and debt, entrepreneurship, and connections between the political economy of households and development policy.
+Her current research examines the possibilities for decentering and decolonising cross-border partnerships, alliances, and collaborations.

 Expertise related to UN Sustainable Development Goals